 The award committee consists of the CAUTG Vice-President (Chair), one other CAUTG executive member, one DAAD representative, and one past winner of the award.

-If you wish to nominate yourself or someone else, please refer to the 2020 Innovate German Call for Nominations (English and French).
+If you wish to nominate yourself or someone else, please refer to the 2021 Innovate German Call for Nominations (English and French).
+New Deadline: January 18, 2021.

 Past winners include: